Nalbari railway station

 Nalbari railway station is located in the northern part of Nalbari town.
 It belongs to the Northeast Frontier Railway, Rangiya railway division.
 Nearby neighbourhood stations are Ghograpar and Kaithalkuchi.

 Trains

-Several express trains stop at this station, some of them are Alipur Duar Jn-Guwahati Passenger, Alipurduar–Lumding Intercity Express, Guwahati-New Bongaigaon Junction Manas Rhino Passenger, Kamrup Express, Kanchanjungha Express, and the Brahmaputra Mail.
+Several express trains stop at this station, some of them are Alipur Duar Jn-Guwahati Passenger, Alipurduar–Lumding Intercity Express, Guwahati-New Bongaigaon Junction Manas Rhino Passenger, Kamrup Express, Kanchanjungha Express, Dibrugarh - Deogarh Express and the Brahmaputra Mail.